-If two external black holes are close to each other, this would give rise to an interaction between them connecting the two separated boundaries of AdS2.
+It should be stressed that what is meant by black holes here and after that is \emph{eternal black holes} or \emph{anti-de Sitter space} (AdS) black holes.
+And we are also speaking of \emph{eternal wormholes}.
+The main feature of black holes in AdS is that the boundary reflects their Hawking radiation.
+This is unimportant for small enough black holes since the entire black hole could evaporate before the radiation reaches the boundary.
+Still, as the Schwarzschild radius of the black hole approaches the AdS radius, we eventually reach a point where the radiation is being reflected into the black hole as fast as it is being emitted.
+The black hole never evaporates at this point, so large enough black holes in AdS are therefore eternal \cite{Harlow}.
+If two eternal black holes are close, this would give rise to an interaction between them connecting the two separated boundaries of AdS2.
 The interaction can produce a throat that connects the two sides of the black hole so that the final geometry is a horizonless \emph{eternal traversable wormhole}.
-The interaction creates \emph{negative energy} in the bulk.
+The interaction creates \emph{negative energy} in bulk.
 Imagine a particle that starts from one boundary, living in the first system; it then moves to the other side, living in the second system.
-"This is somewhat reminiscent of two weakly coupled oscillators where the excitation moves from one oscillator to the other, except that here it is doing this through the bulk geometry".
+"This is somewhat reminiscent of two weakly coupled oscillators where the excitation moves from one oscillator to the other, except that it does this through the bulk geometry".